Request for proposals

 Pre-proposal consultation: Schedule your pre-proposal consultation with Mizzou Online.
 Contact Dr. Kim Siegenthaler.

-Progress reports: Academic units receiving funds for the development of online programs are requested to submit quarterly progress reports to Dr. Kim Siegenthaler.
+Progress reports: Academic units receiving funds for the development of online programs are requested to submit semi-annual (June 15 and December 15) program and expense reports to Dr. Kim Siegenthaler.
 Please use this form for your report.

 What can I use the funds for?